-- 2. the state of the game is stable all the patterns on the board aren't evolving any more, - $\ensuremath{\mathbf{3}}.$ the state of the game is changing periodically.

-A series of interesting patterns may appear on the board during the game.
+- aren't evolving any more, - $\ensuremath{\mathsf{3.}}$ the state of the game is changing periodically, - 4. the game evolves infinitely. - A series of interesting patterns may appear on the board during the game.

 Thanks

 Many thanks to Grzegorz Łukawski, PhD and Leszek Ciopiński, MSc for helping me to complete the Polish version of this slides.